AnimusUNO/smcp/docs/plugin-development-guide.md

 # Plugin Development Guide

-A comprehensive guide for developing plugins for the Sanctum Letta MCP Server.
+A comprehensive guide for developing plugins for the Animus Letta MCP Server.

 ## Overview